-- SecuReturn™ – Secure encrypted data delivery back to client.
+- SecuReturn™ – Secure encrypted data delivery back to the client.

 Why Not Try Another Company First?

-- We often receive cases from other companies after they failed to recover the data. – In many cases, we end up recovering the data successfully, but the chance of a successful recovery decreases significantly after the first attempt.
+- We often receive cases from other companies after they failed to recover the data. – In many cases, we recover the data successfully, but the chance of a successful recovery decreases significantly after the first attempt.

 - Other companies place a time limit on your case of only a few hours; they do not invest more than the allocated amount of time before declaring it unsuccessful.

 - Your time is critical.
-Valuable time is wasted, and the level of risk greatly increases when a non-professional individual or company attempts a recovery.
+Valuable time is wasted, and the level of risk dramatically increases when a non-professional individual or company attempts a recovery.

 - The first attempt at a recovery has the highest chance of being successful.

-*if we cannot get the required data, no recovery fee will occur.
+*No recovery fee will occur if we cannot get the required data.